by Zach Kincaid

 “I feel it.
 My hands ache a little, and my side acts as if it’s carrying a heavy load.”

 “Well, they stabbed you dead in the heart.
 Soon you can relinquish the pain when the pillar of cloud takes you home.
-You should be okay?”
+It won’t be easy.
+It never is, but you will be okay?”

-“But he still limps to this day,” God pokes back.
+“But he still limps to this day,” God pokes back and smiles.

 “It’s the dust stirred up in the soul.”